Norwegian gas holds potential to play ‘key place’ in Europe’s energy transition

 While the energy transition momentum seems to have taken a backseat to energy security concerns due to the ongoing global energy crisis, focusing on meeting climate change goals is still very high on Europe’s agenda as shown by its REPowerEU plan.
 Norway believes that its gas can assist the European Union (EU) in speeding up its energy transition agenda, which is outlined within this roadmap.

-While providing a status overview and analyses of the long-term opportunities and challenges for petroleum operations on the Norwegian continental shelf (NCS), the Norwegian Petroleum Directorate (NPD) outlined within its Resource report 2022 that Norway is “a competitive and long-term supplier” of oil and gas to Europe.
+While providing a status overview and analyses of the long-term opportunities and challenges for petroleum operations on the Norwegian continental shelf (NCS), the Norwegian Petroleum Directorate (NPD) outlines within its Resource report 2022 that Norway is “a competitive and long-term supplier” of oil and gas to Europe.
 The energy cooperation between the EU and Norway was further strengthened in late June 2022 in light of the war in Ukraine and the EU’s determination to end its reliance on Russian fossil fuels, intending to ban almost 90 per cent of Russian oil imports by the end of the year.

 Europe’s current energy position suggests that the need to increase gas export capacity has grown over the past year, thus, the NPD believes that Norwegian gas “could occupy a key place in the EU’s energy transition.”
 Aside from providing energy with “a relatively low climate footprint,” gas can be used to balance variable renewable sources such as solar and wind power.
 In case further resources are proven, gas can also be used to produce blue hydrogen, which “might become an important energy bearer in Europe’s energy transition.”